 - Vanilla Extract: Who doesn’t like vanilla extract in their baked goods?
 It amplifies and enhances all our other flavors and takes this loaf into the realm of amazing.

 Before we begin let me just say that using an electric whisk for this recipe makes life so much easier.
 You can also use a spatula or a regular whisk if you prefer, it’s just going to require a bit more elbow grease and a bit more care to ensure you’re not overworking the batter once you add the flour!

-The first step to making this amazing loaf is to mix together your eggs and sugar.
+The first step is to mix together your eggs and sugar.

 Next, whisk in your pumpkin puree…

 …Along with your spices: cinnamon, pumpkin spice, salt, and orange and vanilla extracts.